cardinal76/echo-common/README.md

 	</table>

 #### USAGE ####

-Below are listed the commands in order to generate entities with echo-hibernate plugin.<br>
+You can generate entities for any platform module (tm=telemedicine, rd=radiology) by launching one of the two main maven task configured for postgresql RDBMS (postgresql-generate-rmdw, postgresql-generate-tmdw).<br/> Entities are generated in the same project and copied to the right module folder if projects are in the same IDE workspace.<br/>

-You can generate entities for any platform module (tm=telemedicine, rd=radiology) by launching one of the two main maven task configured for postgresql RDBMS (postgresql-generate-rmdw, postgresql-generate-tmdw).
-Entities are generated in the same project and copied to the right module folder if projects are in the same IDE workspace.
+Below are listed the commands that you can use from shell in order to generate entities with echo-hibernate plugin.<br/>

-a) Generate radiology entities for postgresql (rd-api):
+a) Generate radiology entities for postgresql (rd-api):<br/>

 	mvn exec:exec@postgresql-generate-rmdw

-	Executes the following subcommands:
+	Previous task executes the following subcommands:
 		mvn antrun:run@pg-rmdw-hbm2java
 		mvn resources:copy-resources@copy-temp-pg-resources
 		mvn com.google.code.maven-replacer-plugin:replacer:replace@pg-replacer
 		mvn resources:copy-resources@inject-pg-resources

-b) Generate telemedicine entities for postgresql (tm-api):
+b) Generate telemedicine entities for postgresql (tm-api):<br/>

 	mvn exec:exec@postgresql-generate-tmdw